MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 - macOS 11 Big Sur

 ### Government tenant support for endpoint security Application Control policy and Managed Installer<!-- 24850055 -->
-We’re adding support to use endpoint security Application Control policies, and to configure a Managed Installer, to both tenants in US Government and tenants in 21Vianet in China.
+We're adding support to use endpoint security Application Control policies, and to configure a Managed Installer, to both tenants in US Government and tenants in 21Vianet in China.

 Support for Application Control policy and Managed installers was originally [released in preview in June 2023](../fundamentals/whats-new.md#new-endpoint-security-application-control-policy-in-preview) as part of the Intune 2306 service release.
 Application Control policies in Intune are an implementation of Defender Application Control (WDAC).

 ### Management certificate expiration date<!-- 17648747 -->
 Management certificate expiration date will be available as a column in the **Devices** workload.
 You will be able to filter on a range of expiration dates for the management certificate and also export a list of devices with an expiration date matching the filter.
 You will find this information listed in [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Devices** > **All devices**.

-### Intune will support iOS/iPadOS 15.x as the minimum version<!-- 24161619  -->
-Later this year, Apple is expected to release iOS/iPadOS version 17.
-After the release of iOS/iPadOS 17, the minimum version supported by Intune will be iOS/iPadOS 15.x.

-For more information on this change, go to [Plan for change: Intune is moving to support iOS/iPadOS 15 and later](whats-new.md#plan-for-change-intune-is-moving-to-support-iosipados-15-and-later).

-> [!NOTE]
-> Userless iOS and iPadOS devices enrolled through Automated Device Enrollment (ADE) have a slightly nuanced support statement due to their shared usage.
-For more information, go to [Support statement for supported versus allowed iOS/iPadOS versions for user-less devices](https://aka.ms/ADE_userless_support).

-Applies to:

-- iOS/iPadOS

 <!-- *********************************************** -->